dv9297/Data-Collection-and-Curation-Assignment/README.md

 libraries needed for jupyterNotebook/jupyterLab: pandas, geopandas, matplotlib

 Data: I used the geojson file to download the data to be able to make spatial analysis on this data set since it include the geometry coordinates
+Data is can also be obtained through : https://data.world/dv9297/dccddaliavazquezmappingtexaslatinospovertylevels

 Goal: My goal was to create a map that demonstrated the percent of Male/Female Latino/as living below the poverty rate for each county in Texas.